Watch Your Wallet! Medical Deductions (Part 1 of 2)

 Paying for a parent?

-What if an elderly person is not living on their own, but living with a child and there have been medical costs incurred?
+What if an elderly parent is not living on their own, but living with a child and there have been medical costs incurred?
 Not only can the child get to deduct any costs for modifying their home, but they can also deduct out of pocket medical costs of the parent even if the parents file their own taxes and are not their dependents.
 The parents in this case typically have a lower income than the children.

 So, paying medical expenses may be burdensome, but the IRS provides many ways by which these can help alleviate your tax burden.
 Make sure you take advantage of the opportunity.
 Watch this space as we bring you more tips for turning life’s challenges into tax savings opportunities.